kyle-blue/kmonad-config/README.md

 ## Pre-requisites

-- Clone this repo into ~/.config/kmonad-config
+- Clone this repo into ~/.config/kmonad
 - Install KMonad (linux binary available in releases)
   - Cmod +x and put the binary in /usr/local/bin
-  - Run the install script in this repo
+  - Run `./install.sh`

-- Install setxkbmap: `sudo apt update && sudo apt install setxkbmap`
+Bravo.
+Kmonad will now run on startup with the configuration defined in ./config.kbd

 ## Layers